 Brooklyn native John Balestriere is an entrepreneurial lawyer who tries cases, conducts investigations, and argues appeals.
 He works in joint venture with the firm’s clients to achieve the best possible result as quickly and as efficiently as possible with an emphasis on being compensated for results and not effort.

-Mr. Balestriere represents company and individual clients in all kinds of complex and high value business disputes, and in high risk and high profile individual matters.
+Mr. Balestriere represents companies and individual clients in all kinds of complex and high value business disputes, and in high risk and high profile individual matters.
 He routinely litigates multi-jurisdictional and international disputes (with both American and foreign clients), and frequently tries cases to juries, judges, and arbitrators on behalf of both plaintiffs and defendants from around the world.

 Along with Balestriere Fariello colleagues, Mr. Balestriere’s focus is not before one court or one arbitral body, and he instead regularly appears as lead counsel in international and domestic arbitration, in federal courts around the United States, and in state courts throughout the country, including Manhattan’s business-focused Commercial Division.

 Mr. Balestriere focuses on business disputes, but continues to develop his skills with a diverse practice, also representing clients in false claims and class action matters, directs internal investigations into alleged misconduct within companies, advises clients on reducing litigation risk in their transactions, and represents clients in dealings with the government, including in criminal and regulatory matters.

 Before focusing on business disputes, Mr. Balestriere served for years in law enforcement in both the New York State Attorney General’s Office and the Manhattan District Attorney’s Office, where he investigated and prosecuted domestic and international organized crime, white collar crime, and street crime.